-381 Bachelor of Science (Medicine)
+3830 Bachelor of Medical Science

-A one-year program leading to the degree of BSc(Med) is offered to students in the medical course who have achieved a high standard in their studies.
+A one-year program leading to the award of the degree of BMedSc is offered to students in the medical course who have achieved a high standard in their studies.
 In general the aims of the year, normally spent in supervised research, are to enable the student to acquire an appreciation of the value of observation and experimentation in the development of medical science, and to learn how to determine the 'current state of knowledge' in a defined field.
 This year enables the student to gain experience in the written and spoken presentation of scientific information.